Wasted on LoL

 Three-Season Annual Cycle

 The 2026 cycle runs as three seasons of ~16 weeks (S1 → April 28, S2 → August, S3 → January 2027).
-Unlike the old split system, there are no mid-year ranked resets - only one full reset between annual cycles.
-Hours and LP accumulate across the full year, so playtime curves stay continuous instead of breaking into 4-month grind blocks.
+Unlike the old split system, there are no mid-year ranked resets, only one full reset between annual cycles.
+Hours and LP stack up across the full year, so playtime curves stay continuous instead of breaking into 4-month grind blocks.

 Role Quests & Top Lane Level 20

 Patch 26.1 added per-role quests with role-specific rewards.
-The top lane reward is unique: an in-match level cap raised from 18 to 20, plus +12.5% experience from all sources after quest completion.
-Top lane accounts post-26.1 may show slightly higher XP-per-minute averages, but total hours logged are unaffected.
+The top lane reward is unique: an in-match level cap raised from 18 to 20.
+The XP bonus was retuned in patch 26.9, from a flat +12.5% to +80 XP on champion takedowns plus +11% from everything else.
+Total hours logged are unaffected either way.

 WASD Controls in Ranked

 Movement-key controls left testing and entered Solo/Duo, Flex, and Clash with Patch 26.9.
-Win rates almost match point-and-click - point-and-click still has a small edge.
-The change is a control-scheme option, not a balance shift, so total hours played across the player base shouldn't move materially.
+Win rates almost match point-and-click, which still holds a small edge.
+The change is a control-scheme option, not a balance shift, so total hours played across the player base barely move.

 Apex Tier Reset

-Hard reset for Master, Grandmaster, and Challenger on NA, EUW, EUNE, BR, LAN, TR - every affected account dropped to Master 0 LP.
-Apex baseline LP gain raised from ±20 to ±30.
-Effective LP-per-hour jumped overnight in those regions, but matchmaking volatility went up while the ladder recalibrates.
+Hard reset for Master, Grandmaster, and Challenger on NA, EUW, EUNE, BR, LAN, TR.
+Every affected account dropped to Master 0 LP.
+Apex baseline LP gain raised from ±20 to ±30, so effective LP per hour jumped overnight in those regions, but lobbies got messier while the ladder sorts itself out.

 Safe handleveled smurfs covered by lifetime ban warranty